dekarrin/ictiobus/docs/fishi-usage.md

 constructs.
 This is organized into a *parse tree*, which describes the structure of the input code.

-There are many different algorithms that can be used to construct a parser.
+Many different algorithms can be used to construct a parser.
 The ictcc command allows you to select one with the `--ll`, `--slr`, `--clr`, or `--lalr` options.
 If you're not sure which one would be best, ictcc can select one automatically.
 See the [ictcc Manual](./ictcc.md) for more info on parsing algorithms.

 ### FISHI Grammar Quick Reference